-We do have some existing photography of these objects but it is at a low resolution and not suitable for audience engagement.
+We do have some existing photography of these objects but it is at varying resolution and not suitable for audience engagement online.
 We would love for you to consider the way in which you might capture photos of these objects that inspire curiosity in the viewer to find out more about them.
-You might also choose to include sound design, or weave in the perspectives of historical and contemporary voices.